 Green Chile Pork Stew is a spicy, hearty dish with roots in Mexican and New Mexican cuisine.
 I love to use a work-ahead strategy to make this stew: by completing the searing and deglazing steps the night before, I can put everything in the slow-cooker the next morning—easy, peasy.

 Last week, I found myself sitting on my 3-season porch wearing a sweatshirt, with a plush blanket draped over my legs.
 The upside of these cooler days is that they give me the perfect excuse to make soups and stews that would normally not make their appearance until fall!

-Green Chile Pork Stew is based on a Mexican dish called caldito or caldillo that New Mexico—particularly in the region surrounding Santa Fe—adopted, evolved, and made its own regional dish—featuring the incomparable Hatch green chile.
+Green Chile Pork Stew is based on a Mexican dish called caldito or caldillo.
+New Mexico—particularly in the region surrounding Santa Fe—adopted, evolved, and made the stew its own regional dish, featuring the incomparable Hatch green chile.